Christian-DAntonio/Javascript-Practice/Grocerry/README.md

 August 27th 2024
 9:22 AM - I'm back!!!
 Today I hope to get at least part-way done, which would be around 30-40% done.
 I also hope I can figure out that "can't read the property of null" AddEventListener problem.
 9:33 AM - I figured it out!!!
 The problem is no longer there!!!!!!
 It had something to do with my index.html code.
+There was a simple spelling mistake in one of the form tags.
+9:38 AM - The website is finally working properly!!!!!!!!!!!!!!!!
+There's no errors or anyhting in it!!!!!
+When I input something into it, Something actually comes up in the console!!!!!!!!!!!!!!!